Somewhere Coffee Bar barista making drip coffee

 9. Baked Gluten Free

 Gluten-free has never looked or tasted this good.
 Baked in Moonah is a 100 per cent gluten-free café and bakery that perfects the art of coffee with beans from Moonah’s Lottie Lane Coffee Roasters.
 Set in an industrial-style space with polished concrete, painted brick and expansive interiors, it’s a cool yet welcoming spot.
-The baby-blue La Marzocco Strada barista machine looks like something from a sci-fi film, however, it delivers nothing but smooth, rich coffee.
-It’s worth the short trip from central Hobart.
+The baby-blue La Marzocco Strada barista machine looks like something from a sci-fi film and it delivers nothing but smooth, rich coffee that's definitely worth the short trip from central Hobart.

 Recommended